oiivantsov/dictionary/README.md

 ## Database Setup

 ### Using the Test Database
-The project is preconfigured to use a **test PostgreSQL database** that includes a set of preloaded Finnish words.
-This setup is ideal for testing the API without needing to configure a custom database.
-The test database allows users to explore the API's capabilities, such as searching, filtering, and managing words.
+The project is preconfigured to use a **test PostgreSQL database** that includes a rich dataset of **over 13,000 Finnish words**.
+These entries have been meticulously collected over **two years** during my journey of learning Finnish.
+This setup is ideal for testing the API and exploring the different capabilities of the application without needing to configure a custom database.

 ### Using Your Own Database
 If you want to use your **own database** instead of the provided test database, follow these steps: